 Presuming there is jurisdiction for the court to adjudicate on an automated decision, the next question is which grounds of review might be utilised to challenge automated decisions.
 There are several possible grounds relating to the design of an automated decision-making process.
 For example, where interim steps in a decision-making process are automated, there may be a potential for a decision to be affected by jurisdictional error where there is an error in the automation process.
-For example, as we will see in the discussion of the Robodebt consent orders in Part IV, an automated decision made on the basis of flawed decision-making methodology may be challenged as being irrational, which is a jurisdictional error, thus invalidating the decision.
+For example, as we will see in the discussion of the Robodebt consent orders in Part IV, an automated decision.
 In addition, the automated system would need to be designed carefully so that the discretion of the decision-maker (if any) remains unfettered in exercising their power under the relevant legislation, policy or procedure.
 Where the automated system was designed in a manner that included irrelevant considerations, those could be a

-95 See Terence Daintith and Yee-Fui Ng, 'Legal Form and Function in the Public Sector: The Government-Owned Company in the United Kingdom and Australia' (2020) 136 (April) Law Quarterly Review 292.
+See Terence Daintith and Yee-Fui Ng, 'Legal Form and Function in the Public Sector: The Government-Owned Company in the United Kingdom and Australia' (2020) 136 (April) Law Quarterly Review 292.

-96 Parliamentary Joint Committee on Human Rights, Parliament of Australia, Human Rights Scrutiny Report (Report No 11 of 2018, 16 October 2018) 80-1.
+Parliamentary Joint Committee on Human Rights, Parliament of Australia, Human Rights Scrutiny Report (Report No 11 of 2018, 16 October 2018) 80-1.

-97 The Department of Home Affairs has terminated the Request for Tender process for its proposed Global Digital Platform: see Alan Tudge, 'New Approach to Technology Capability Acquisition and Delivery' (Media Release, Department of Home Affairs, 20 March 2020).
-For more information on the proposed global digital platform, see Department of Home Affairs, 'Immigration Reform', Immigration and Citizenship (Web Page, 23 March 2020) https://immi.homeaffairs.gov.au/what-we-do/immigration-reform/about-the-reform>.
+The Department of Home Affairs has terminated the Request for Tender process for its proposed Global Digital Platform: see Alan Tudge, 'New Approach to Technology Capability Acquisition and Delivery' (Media Release, Department of Home Affairs, 20 March 2020).
+For more information on the proposed global digital platform, see Department of Home Affairs, 'Immigration Reform', Immigration and Citizenship (Web Page, 23 March 2020) https://immi.homeaffairs.gov.au/what-we-do/immigrationreform/about-the-reform.

-98 Dominique Hogan-Doran, 'Computer Says "No": Automation, Algorithms and Artificial Intelligence in Government Decision-Making' (2017) 13(3) Judicial Review 345, 355.
+Dominique Hogan-Doran, 'Computer Says "No": Automation, Algorithms and Artificial Intelligence in Government Decision-Making' (2017) 13(3) Judicial Review 345, 355.

-99 Order of Davies J in Amato v Commonwealth (Federal Court of Australia, VID611/2019, 27 November 2019).
+Order of Davies J in Amato v Commonwealth (Federal Court of Australia, VID611/2019, 27 November 2019).

-100 Australian Government Information Management Office, Department of Finance and Administration (Cth), Automated Assistance in Administrative Decision-Making: Better Practice Guide (Report, February 2007) 14.
+Australian Government Information Management Office, Department of Finance and Administration (Cth), Automated Assistance in Administrative Decision-Making: Better Practice Guide (Report, February 2007) 14 ('Better Practice Guide').

-ground for challenge as well.101 Thus, where the court's jurisdiction is enlivened for judicial review, there are a range of grounds that can be utilised to successfully challenge the decision.
+ground for challenge as well.
+Thus, where the court's jurisdiction is enlivened for judicial review, there are a range of grounds that can be utilised to successfully challenge the decision.
 However, the prospects for passing the jurisdictional hurdle are not promising for the ADJR Act and are yet to be ascertained for section 75(v).